Amr116/challenges/TrustPilot/README.md

 2. Generate combinations, permutations and Verify md5 hash.
-	- The Filter module produced new words list of length 1659.
+	- The Filter module will produce new words list of length 1659.
 		```
 		1. Generate all the combinations possible with three elements.
 		2. For each combinations check the length of it's charachters.